hoosierrobotics/MERMAAIDS_SDR/README.md

 ###########################################

 To get the LevelMeter plugin running:
-  - Move "SDRSharp.LevelMeter.dll" and "SDRSharp.LevelMeter.xml" into the SDR Sharp “Plugins” folder
+  - Copy "SDRSharp.LevelMeter.dll" and "SDRSharp.LevelMeter.xml" into the SDR Sharp “Plugins” folder
   - Copy a line of code to the “Plugins.xml” file which is one of the SDR Sharp files
       - Edit "Plugins.xml"
       - Go to \<sharpPlugins> section and add the line of code as shown below (if there is a backslash in front of the "<" in the code below, don't include it):